 Sear

-- Place the cowboy cut steak on the grill and sear for 2 minutes on each side then check for doneness.
+- Once the BBQ is at the reverse sear temperature, place the cowboy cut steak on the grill and sear for 2 minutes on each side, then check for doneness.(Optional) You can leave the remote thermometer in to ensure your level of doneness.

 - Remove the bone in ribeye and serve.
-Okay, you can enjoy it yourself if you are really hungry.
+Okay, you can enjoy it yourself if you are really hungry🤠.

 Notes